cloudfoundry/cfar-proposals/2018/CFAR-Proposal.md

 - **Date:** 11/16/2018
 - **Owner:** Troy Topnik
 - **Work-Group:** Erini
-- **Proposal Name:**
+- **Proposal Name:** Eirini in 2019 CFAR certification requirements
-- **TL;DR Summary:** So I’d like to propose including Eirini as an alternative CFAR scheduler, assuming it will be passing the relevant tests by the time of certification.
+- **TL;DR Summary:** Eirini is coming, and a number of us are keen to see Kubernetes-native app scheduling in CFAR distributions as soon as possible.
+Ideally we would like these distributions to be certified by the CF Foundation when they are released.
+We recognize that Eirini is still in incubation, but it’s getting closer to feature parity with Diego every day.
+The Cloud Foundry acceptance tests (CATs) are almost all passing, and are expected to be fully passing by the time the certification requirements are released, but the 2019 requirements are currently being drafted.So I’d like to propose including Eirini as an alternative CFAR scheduler, assuming it will be passing the relevant tests by the time of certification.
 My suggestion is a one line change to the Application Runtime section of the certification requirements:
 The Application Runtime portion of a certified offering must include the following components:
 [Cloud Controller](https://github.com/cloudfoundry/capi-release/)
 [Router](https://github.com/cloudfoundry-incubator/routing-release/)